Schema Markup for AI Search

 3. Article + Author/Person - 3x citation lift

-Pages with Article schema that includes a linked Person schema for the author see a 3x increase in AI citation likelihood.
-This works because AI platforms use author authority as a quality signal — connecting content to a known, credentialed person increases trust in the factual claims.
+Pages with Article schema that include a linked Person schema for the author see a 3x increase in AI citation likelihood.
+AI platforms use author authority as a quality signal.
+Connecting content to a known, credentialed person increases trust in the factual claims.

 <script type="application/ld+json">